U.K. Professional Clients

-Unlimited company creation requirements: establishing an unlimited company is an exciting process.
+Private unlimited liability company creation requirements: establishing an unlimited company is an exciting process.
 Finally, your company is official and you can start doing business.
-There are, however, certain legal requirements for the registration of an unlimited company.
+There are, however, certain legal requirements for the registration of a private unlimited liability company.
 It is important to ensure that you fulfil these requirements, so that your unlimited company gets off to a smooth start.

 Three key minimum requirements for the formation of an unlimited company.